 Under Minnesota Joint Powers Law, Minn.
 Stat. § 471.59, Minnesota counties have created the Minnesota Counties Computer Cooperative (MCCC) to jointly provide for the establishment, operation, and maintenance of data processing systems, facilities, and management information systems.
 Meeker-McLeod-Sibley Community Health Services entered into a joint powers agreement with MCCC during 2015.
-During the year, Meeker-McLeod-Sibley Community Health Services contributed \$1,400 in funding to MCCC in addition to payments for services provided.
+In 2016, the Health Services contributed \$1,400 in funding to MCCC in addition to payments for services provided.